sebastianbergmann/bugminer/README.md

 ## History and Status

-In 2007 I attended an "Open Source Jam" at the Google office in Zurich.
-On my way there I read [this paper](https://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=1463228) and got the idea that I started hacking on right away.
+In 2007 I attended an Open Source Jam at the Google office in Zurich.
+On my way there I read [this paper](https://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=1463228) and got an idea that I started hacking on right away.
 After all, train rides are usually boring.
-By the time the "Open Source Jam" started I had a working script that could analyse the history of a PHP project in a Subversion repository and report the files that are most commonly changed in bug fix commits.
+By the time the Open Source Jam started I had a working script that could analyse the history of a PHP project in a Subversion repository and report the files that are most commonly changed in bug fix commits.